 Wet ARMD causes rapid reduction in central vision and must be treated at hospital very quickly to preserve vision.
 An injection into the eye may be given by the hospital at regular ongoing intervals to help stabilize the condition.

-The retinal scan can help identify the earliest signs of ARMD, to determine if it is the dry or wet form and help monitor its progress over time.
+The OCT scan can help identify the earliest signs of ARMD, to determine if it is the dry or wet form and help monitor its progress over time.

 DIABETES – Millions of people around the world have diabetes but there are a significant number of people in the UK with undiagnosed type 2 diabetes (late onset).
 Diabetic retinopathy is one of the leading causes of blindness in people of working age within the UK.

-The retinal scan helps enable early referral and management which can greatly improve the success rate of treatment.
+The OCT scan helps enable early referral and management which can greatly improve the success rate of treatment.

 GLAUCOMA – is a condition which causes damage to the optic nerve and causes gradual loss in peripheral vision.
 The risk of developing glaucoma rises significantly in people over 75 years but it can be seen to run in families and affect them at a younger age.
 Because the early stages of chronic glaucoma do not cause symptoms, regular eye examinations are essential to diagnose glaucoma at its earliest stage.

-The retinal scan can measures features of the optic nerve and look at any changes over time which will help in the early detection of glaucoma.
+The OCT scan can measures features of the optic nerve and look at any changes over time which will help in the early detection of glaucoma.

 VITREOUS DETACHMENTS – are usually age-related where the vitreous jelly that takes up the space in the eyeball, decides to separate from the retinal surface.
 The jelly becomes less firm and can move away from the back of the eye towards the centre.
 In some cases, parts of the jelly do not detach and cause ‘pulling’ of the retinal surface.

-The retinal scan can easily diagnose vitreomacular traction and provide invaluable information about the current relationship between the vitreous and the retinal surface.
+The OCT scan can easily diagnose vitreomacular traction and provide invaluable information about the current relationship between the vitreous and the retinal surface.

 MACULAR HOLE – is a small hole in the macula which is at the centre of the retina.
 A macula hole can affect our ability to read, sew or use a computer.
 It can form during a complicated vitreous detachment, when the vitreous pulls away from the back of the eye, causing a hole to form.
 This condition will need to be treat at hospital.

-The retinal scan can easily identify if there is a hole in the macula due to the cross sectional view it gives.
+The OCT scan can easily identify if there is a hole in the macula due to the cross sectional view it gives.